aminBenSlimen/aminBenSlimen/README.md

 ### Hi,I'm Amin Benslimen 👋

-- 🔭 I’m currently working as a front-end developer at PMC
+- 🔭 I’m currently working as a front-end developer at Futuur
 - 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate on Unity.
 - 🤔 I’m looking for help with figuring out new ideas.